Automotive Technology

 • HIGH SCHOOL STUDENTS: Must be at least 16 years of age AND be in 11th or 12th grade

 Transcripts for prior academic learning or assessments (such as college or high school), may waive some or all of the admission requirements.
-Copies should be provided to the Assessment Center.
+Copies should be emailed to Admissions@davistech.edu.
 Unofficial transcripts are acceptable in most cases.
+For applicants who do not have supporting documentation, please contact the Assessment Center to schedule an assessment.

 The following tests are required for this program: